bridgetownrb/fundraising-site/src/_pages/index.md

 ## Join the Campaign 👀

 Are you ready to help get **Bridgetown 1.0** over the hump and onto a stable, widespread release?
 Are you willing to pitch in to ensure the healthy future of Ruby as a **stalwart pillar of progressive web dev**?
 Are you excited to see a **viable alternative emerge** to the Gatsby's and the Hugo's of the world?
 Are you sick of reading these dramatic questions?!
-Then tap the **Donate Today** button below and let's prove once again that **the Ruby community rocks**! 🙏
+Then tap the **Donate Today** button below and let's prove once more that **the Ruby community rocks**! 🙏

 </section></section-wrapper>